✦ Updated for the 2026 ATAR cycle

 VCE · Calculated by VTAC

 The Victorian Certificate of Education uses Study Scores (0–50) for Unit 3 & 4 subjects.
-Around 50,000 students complete VCE annually.
+Roughly 50,000 students complete VCE each year.

 Queensland (QLD)